 Electives are courses offered by GPIA or other New School graduate programs that are taken to fulfill a concentration requirement or the need for a specific skill or to satisfy intellectual curiosity.
 The exact number of electives any student takes depends on the student's program of study and prior education.
-GPIA offers a variable selection of elective courses, which range from surveys to advanced research seminars.
+GPIA offers a selection of elective courses, which range from surveys to advanced research seminars.

 Internships and independent study, in addition to classroom-based instruction, can be used to meet elective requirements.
-We strongly encourage all International Affairs students to complete an internship in New York City or elsewhere and, if at all possible, to work abroad.
+We strongly encourage all international affairs students to complete an internship in New York City or elsewhere and, if at all possible, to work abroad.
 Students can earn three credits for the completion of an approved internship.

-The summer International Field Program (IFP) provides field experience working with a local or international organization in another country, under academic supervision.
+The summer International Field Program (IFP) provides field experience with a local or international organization in another country under academic supervision.
 The IFP is one of the unique features of our program.
 GPIA has sent students to work in field programs in India, Kosovo, China, Ghana, Ethiopia, Kenya, Argentina, Hong Kong, Colombia, Senegal, Brazil, and Nepal; programs in other countries are in development.

-Master of Arts students must also complete a final project consisting either of an independent research project (Thesis option) or a team-based project (Practicum option).
+Master of Arts students must also complete a final project consisting either of an independent research project (Thesis option) or a team-based project (Practice option).
 Students choose their option after consultation with their advisor when they have completed 18 credits.

 72 5th Ave., 3rd Floor (Map)